junegunn/fzf/README.md

 }
 ```

-### Using fzf with tmux splits
+#### Using fzf with tmux splits

-It isn't too hard to write your own fzf-tmux combo like the default
-CTRL-T key binding.
-(Or is it?)
+The supplied [fzf-tmux](bin/fzf-tmux) script should suffice in most of the
+cases, but if you want to be able to update command line like the default
+`CTRL-T` key binding, you'll have to use `send-keys` command of tmux.
+The
+following example will show you how it can be done.

 ```sh
 # This is a helper function that splits the current pane to start the given